Bridges - initial design

 For highway bridges, integral construction must be considered and designers should follow the advice given in PD 6694-1.
 Nowadays the Technical Approval Authorities expect bridge decks up to 60m in length and with skews (at the abutments) not exceeding 30° to be integral with the abutments unless there are valid reasons, such as potential mining subsidence, for them not to be so.
 Note that 60m is not a limit on maximum length for integral bridges, Highways England have accepted integral bridges with lengths greater than 100m.

 BA 57/01 identifies leaking deck joints as the biggest problem.
-Because of this BA 42/96 requires bridges to be continuous over intermediate supports - but note that BA 42/96 does not require the piers to be “integral” with the deck.
+Because of this BA 42/96 required bridges to be continuous over intermediate supports - but note that BA 42/96 did not require the piers to be “integral” with the deck (N.B.
+BA 42/96 has now been withdrawn).
 Continuous spans will invariably be more economical in steel weight than simply supported spans of the same length.
 With non-integral construction provision of an abutment gallery as BA 57/01, Figure 3.8 is expensive and can impact on construction programme.
 Hence integral bridges will almost always be more economical than non-integral, especially when whole life costing is taken into account as user delay costs associated with deck joint maintenance/replacement are high.

 Steelwork system and deck slab